Switzerland to start easing COVID-19 restrictions from April 27

 Europe should move with extreme caution when considering easing lockdowns, the World Health Organization’s regional director said on Thursday.

-The COVID-19 outbreak has so far claimed 973 lives in Switzerland, although the rate of positive tests has slowed in recent days.

-Neighbouring Austria has already announced a partial exit from its own lockdown, while Germany has announced its own small steps out of the lockdown.
+Neighbouring Austria has already announced a partial exit from its own lockdown, while Germany has announced its own small steps out of its lockdown.